ucnl/diy.github.io/projects/recordings_under_ice/README.md

 <div style="page-break-after: always;"></div>

 ## Disclaimer
 **ATTENTION!!!
-Water bodies are an increased source of danger, and if you are on the water or on the surface of the ice, it requires the strictest observance of safety rules!
+Water bodies are an source of danger, and if you are on the water or on the surface of the ice, it requires the strictest observance of safety rules!
 If you have no experience, you have not been instructed in safety precautions or you are a minor - in no case go out on the water or ice of a water body!!!
 If you repeat the experiments described in this material - you act at your own peril and risk - we are not responsible for your safety!**